kapturoff/online-shop/README.md

 ### Working with users' wish lists
 You can get your wish list by accessing _/user/<your_user_id>/wishlist_ by GET request.
-If you try access someone else's wish list, you get Permission denied error.
+If you try to access someone else's wish list, you get Permission denied error.
 For this reason you need be authenticated to access wish list.

 Example of request:
 ```